 “If you lack the means to pay, your very bed will be snatched from under you”– Proverbs 22:26-27

-The Bible doesn’t say that taking on debt is sinful behavior, but it does warn us that there are certain truths that go along with debt that are unavoidable, forcing us to recognize that debt is not the best use of what God has provided us with and that using it doesn’t always work out like we plan.
+The Bible doesn’t say that taking on debt is sinful behavior.
+But, it does warn that there are certain truths that about debt that are unavoidable.
+It forces us to recognize that debt is not the best use of the money God has provided us with, and that using it doesn’t always work out like we plan.

 Like the recent grad with $50,000 in student loan debt that finds out her degree won’t make her enough to comfortably pay off the loan.
 So she’s stuck struggling to pay it off for decades while life continues to happen.

-How about the business owner that borrowed money to keep his business afloat, only to find out that his market has dried up?
+How about the business owner that borrowed money to keep his business afloat, only to find out his market has dried up?

-These “good debts” come with a lot more risk than many people realize and when they blow up in your face, they end up causing a lot of destruction.
+Good debt comes with a lot more risk than many people realize.
+When it blows up in your face, it ends up causing a ton of destruction.

 Paying Cash is Better

-Debt can be used as a tool to gain wealth, but all too frequently the use of that tool results in a jagged edge that cuts the wrong way.
-However, when you use cash as your tool of choice instead of debt, you find that cash is always a tool with a much finer edge that allows you to accomplish your financial goals with much more freedom and much less risk that will achieve much more sustainable wealth in the long run.
+Debt can be used as a tool to gain wealth.
+But all too frequently its use results in a jagged edge that cuts the wrong way.
+However, when you use cash as your tool of choice instead, you find it's always a tool with a much finer edge.
+It helps you accomplish your financial goals with much more freedom and much less risk, which achieves much more sustainable wealth in the long run.

-Yes, I know not everybody is going to get that there is no such thing as “good debt”, but if you do get it and you start to practice the art of eliminating debt and using cash instead, you will always succeed in a much greater way, guaranteed.
+Yes, I know not everybody gets that there is no such thing as good debt.
+But if you do get it, and you start to practice the art of eliminating debt and using cash instead, you will always succeed in a much greater way, guaranteed!